nf-core/proteomicslfq/docs/usage.md

 The pipeline also dynamically loads configurations from [https://github.com/nf-core/configs](https://github.com/nf-core/configs) when it runs, making multiple config profiles for various institutional clusters available at run time.
 For more information and to see if your system is available in these configs please see the [nf-core/configs documentation](https://github.com/nf-core/configs#documentation).

 ## Decoy database generation

 ### `--add_decoys`

-If decoys were not yet included in the input database, they can be appended by OpenMS DecoyGenerator (TODO allow specifying type).
+If decoys were not yet included in the input database, they have to be appended by OpenMS DecoyGenerator by adding this flag (TODO allow specifying type).
 Default: pseudo-reverse peptides

 ### `--decoy_affix`